Compelling Conflict Resolutions that Successful Couples Use to Fight Fair

 Healthy couples fight for resolution.
 Unhealthy couples fight for personal victory.
 Healthy couples fight with respect for each other, with both people working toward a solution they can agree on.

 Every couple has disagreements and fights.
 It isn’t if a conflict will arise, but when.
-Arming yourselves with healthy conflict resolution skills along with a few rules for fighting fair, will enable you to work through tough situations and end up more connected in the end.
+Arming yourselves with healthy conflict resolution skills, along with a few rules for fighting fair, will enable you to work through tough situations and become more connected.

 Think carefully about how you can most lovingly communicate what you want to say – then speak the truth in love.
-Sharing the truth in a tactless manner will cause hurt and resentment, damaging the relationship.
+Disrespectfully sharing the truth will cause hurt and resentment, damaging the relationship.
 A truth packaged in love will be better received.

-Do you find yourself half listening to your spouse while you are formulating your rebuttal?
+Do you find yourself half listening to your spouse while formulating your rebuttal?
 Are you defensive?
-Listening to understand your spouse’s heart, even if you don’t agree, communicates respect and a willingness to resolve the issue.
+Even if you disagree, listening to understand your spouse’s heart communicates respect and a willingness to resolve the issue.

-Even if you don’t agree with the other person, you can still validate their feelings.
+Even if you disagree with the other person, you can still validate their feelings.

 If your spouse says something to you like, “Sometimes, when you _____, it makes me feel ______.”

 Feelings are what they are, not necessarily right or wrong.
-Trying to better understand, getting to the root, and working through to the other side to resolve conflict is the goal.
+The goal is to try to understand better, get to the root, and work through to the other side to resolve conflict.

 Try saying this in response: “What I hear you saying is, when I do _____, that makes you feel ______.”

 You’d be amazed how such a simple statement can defuse a situation.
-You don’t have to agree, you just need to acknowledge that you are listening and trying to understand.
+You don’t have to agree.
+You need to acknowledge that you are listening and trying to understand.

 Rules for fighting create a healthy guideline for resolving conflict.